vjovanov/actormig/actor-migration.md

 After migrating these methods you can run your test suite and the behavior of the system should remain the same.

-### 3. Changing to `StashingActor`
+### 3. Changing `Actor` to `StashingActor`

-At this point we have changed all actors to use the same Actor interface and made them be created through special factory methods and accessed through `ActorRef` interface.
+At this point we instantiate them through special factory methods, all actors to use the same `Actor` interface and all actors are accessed through `ActorRef` interface.
 Now we need to change all actors to the`StashingActor` class.
 This class behaves exactly the same like Scala `Actor` but provides methods that allow easy, step by step, migration to Akka behavior.
 To change your code base to the new type of actor all your actors should extend `StashingActor`.
 Each, `class xyz extends Actor` should become `class xyz extends StashingActor`.

+The `StashingActor` does not support `receive`/`receiveWithin` methods.
+These methods need to be replaced with usage of `react`/`reactWithin`.
+We will present the transformation only for two simplest scenarions: _i)_ single receive with code before and after _ii)_ receive within a loop.

+TODO

 To make the code compile you will have to add `override` before the `act` method and to create the empty `receive` method in the code like in the following example.
-Also we will have to replace all `receive` methods used within this actor to `handle`.

     def AActor extends StashingActor {